e271828e/Flight.jl/docs/notes/design/framework_spec.md

 not-holding to holding — edge semantics, uniform across both forms, with the prior bookkeeping stated in [§8.6](#86-event-iteration-at-boundaries-to-quiescence-once-per-event); the opposite crossing direction is declared as a second event with the negated guard (stall entry/exit as a pair).

+**Detection policy is declared by the guard's return type,** not by a flag: a guard returning `Bool` is boundary-detected, a guard returning the nominal scalar — the continuous (sign) form — is localized.
+The build reads the policy off the probe it already runs ([§12.3](#123-probing-and-input-synthesis), nominal activation), so `Event(guard, handler)` carries no detection keyword (row 179).
+The form *is* the policy because localization brackets a root and only the sign form offers one; the illegal pairing is thereby unrepresentable rather than merely diagnosed.
+De-localizing is a one-line rewrite with no semantic cost: **cast the guard to its predicate** — return `σ ≥ 0` instead of `σ` — which is the definition above, hence the same predicate, the same edges, observed at boundary resolution.

+**Boundary detection is *exact* for guards over `u` and `m` alone.** Such a predicate is piecewise frame-constant: `u` steps only at the frame-top drain ([§9.4](#94-inbound-per-device-staging-representation-and-the-drain)), `m` only through handlers, at boundaries.
+It cannot cross mid-step, so there is no interior instant for a root-finder to find and the boundary is not a resolution limit but the crossing itself.
+Localization is machinery that class has no use for.

-Boundary detection handles both forms; localization requires the continuous (sign) form.
-This matters in practice: most transitions in FlightPhysics mix input predicates with state thresholds (e.g. the piston engine's `starting → running` fires on `ω > ω_idle && fuel_available`).
+**Localizing a mixed predicate: the gate idiom.** This matters in practice: most transitions in FlightPhysics mix input predicates with state thresholds (e.g. the piston engine's `starting → running` fires on `ω > ω_idle && fuel_available`).
+The blessed spelling when such a transition wants localizing is the gate form `(gate) ? σ : -one(σ)` — the `Bool` factors ride the branch, the continuous factor rides the value.
+It is honest, not a trick to defeat the check: probes vary only θ, with `u` and `m` fixed through a localization ([§8.4](#84-localization-mechanics)), so the gates are constant over the bracket and σ restricted to it is the continuous atom, bracketable as such.

 ### 2.2 Exclusions (deliberate)